flo90/ESP32-WS2812B/README.md

 # ESP32-WS2812B
+This tiny library useses the remote module of an esp32 to control WS2812B LED's.

 ## Usage
 Just copy the folder ESP32-WS2812B into your project and add it to the build process.
 Call WS2812B_init(...) to initialize the library.
 The size during initialization is used to allocate enought memory therefore this is the upper limit for setting LED's.